-If you believe the success of VUG will continue and are willing to endure the higher volatility then VUG makes for a great investment.
+If you believe the success of VUG will continue and are willing to endure the higher volatility, then VUG makes for an excellent investment.

 Is VTI or VUG Better for Financial Independence?

-In the FIRE community, we aim for the lowest fees possible and we’re big fans of Vanguard.
+We aim for the lowest fees possible in the FIRE community and are big fans of Vanguard.

-The FIRE community is also a major fan of VTI and VTSAX due to books like “The Simple Path To Wealth” by JL Collins.
-I had the privilege to interview JL Collins on the Inspire To FIRE Podcast.
+The FIRE community is also a significant fan of VTI and VTSAX due to books like “The Simple Path To Wealth” by JL Collins.
+I was able to interview JL Collins on the Inspire To FIRE Podcast.
 We spoke about long-term investing in VTSAX.

 My Winner: VTI

-My winner is VTI solely based on the increased diversification.
+My winner is VTI, solely based on the increased diversification.
 The fact that VTI provides exposure to the whole US stock market can give long-term investors the conviction to buy during bear markets.
-It can also provide a smoother ride towards building wealth.
+It can also provide a smoother ride toward building wealth.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!